mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 Compare this to the numeric approach, where `x^2 + 3*x` would be compiled to a function that only accepts a numeric `x`.
-In the symbolic approach the tree itself is the object of study — you can ask "what is the derivative?" because the structure of the expression is right there in the tuple, ready to be pattern-matched.
+In the symbolic approach the tree itself is the object of study; for example you can ask "what is the derivative?" because the structure of the expression is right there in the tuple, ready to be pattern-matched.